archive-for-processing/rainbow/README.md

   - Open an issue: If you find any bug, or want any enhancement let me know in issues.
   - Adding more classes: Right now Rainbow consists of 30-35 classes, if you can also add your own by forking and creating PR.
+  - Update Readme: If you found any typo or grammatical mistake, Please make sure to edit and create PR.

 ### Troubleshooting